Rural Health Statistics

 - More than 30 Kansas communities exhibit each year at Kansas Career Opportunities.
 This annual career fair is held each fall in Kansas City and Wichita and attracts approximately 400 health care providers who are interested in finding a job in Kansas.

 - This online newsletter covers topics about health care in rural Kansas.
-It is created and distributed by Rural Health Education and Services three times a year and distributed to more than 700 individuals.
+It is created and distributed by Rural Health Education and Services bi-monthly and distributed to more than 700 individuals.